OliverZijia/AI-for-agriculture/README.md

 - **"/5 model_semi_supervised"** A recent contribution, extending the model with semi-supervised deep generative model, however it doesn't work well.
 We are happy to discuss the model if you can make it work.
 - **"/6 result_analysis"** Plot results, plot yield map, etc.

-For more information, please contact Jiaxuan You.
+For more information, please contact Zijia Wang Zijia_Wang@Dell.com

-youjiaxuan@gmail.com.